brockbreacher/Stream-Screamer/README.md

 There Are No Commands, The Bot Listens For Anyone (Or Webhook) That Says The Prefix And A Message And Repeats It In The Set Channel (Minus The Prefix)

 #### Example Usage:
-`streamI am Streaming In 5 Minutes` Outputs `I am Streaming In 5 Minutes`
+`streamI am Streaming in 5 Minutes` Outputs `I am Streaming in 5 Minutes`